 SUMMARY OF THE EVIDENCE

 Exhibits

-In support of its Motion and Response, the Local Board relied upon affidavits, links to archived video footage, and documentary exhibits.
-In support of its Motion, the Appellant attached an affidavit2 and exhibits.
-A complete list of exhibits is attached to this Ruling as an Appendix.
+In support of their Motions and Responses, the Local Board and the Appellants relied upon affidavits, links to archived video footage of meetings, and documentary exhibits.
+A complete list is attached to this Ruling as an Appendix.